Friday, November 10, 2023

 Max was Kelley's godson.
 An honor that meant more to him than he can or will ever really express in words.
 We don't have the honor of being a part of their everyday and there is always the feeling that we wish we could do or be more but the love is there.
 Always.
 We pick up as if we just saw each other yesterday.

 The feeling we have on that Sunday night is to just get up to Massachusetts.
 In a fight or flee world, I flee every single time.
 But this time - I am fleeing to be there.
 Just to be able to share the same air, let the Vacs know we are there.
 Just there.
 Even if we don't even see them.
-We don't just just want to be there, we need to be there.
+We don't just want to be there, we need to be there.
 We live 900 miles away and we love them like family.
-The whole family is our family.
+Their whole family is our family.

 The week following Sunday is a blur.
 We go through the motions of life - work, cook etc. We do life but there is something very heavy that weighs our shoulders and hearts down.
 Kelley and I frequently just sit in a room throughout the week and we don't speak.
 Speechless.
 Quiet.
 It takes a lot for me to be speechless but I really don't know what to say.
 Again, I am stuck.